XavierElon/v4/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I am a Computer Sciennce graduate and Electrical Engineering Student seeking a fulltime position in the tech, engineering or aerospace field as a software engineer.
+I am a DevOps Engineer 1 at Asurion with a passion for tech and space.